ertis-research/kafka-ml/README.md

 namespace `kafkaml`.
 The UI will be available at http://localhost/ .
 You can continue with the [Usage](#usage) section to see how you can use Kafka-ML!

-For a more advanced installation, please refer to the [kustomization guide](kustomize/README.md)
+For a more advanced installation on Kubernetes, please refer to the [kustomization guide](kustomize/README.md)

-### Troubleshooting
-Depending of Kubernetes and Docker version, there is a possibility that some errors may be encountered due to lack of permissions during the deployment of models for training and inference.
-In order to solve this,  The `permissions-fix.yaml` file is given in the repository.
-You just need to create the new resources using `kubectl apply -f permissions-fix.yaml`, giving permissions in that namespace.
-(Default: `kafkaml`)

 ## Usage
 To follow this tutorial, please deploy Kafka-ML as indicated in [Deploy Kafka-ML in a fast way](#Deploy-Kafka-ML-in-a-fast-way) or [Installation and development](#Installation-and-development).